 Sometimes confirmation by penicillamine provocation test or liver biopsy

 Wilson disease should be suspected in people < 40 with any of the following:

-If Wilson disease is suspected, slit-lamp examination for Kayser-Fleischer rings is required, and serum ceruloplasmin and copper levels and 24-h urinary copper excretion are measured.
+If Wilson disease is suspected, slit-lamp examination for Kayser-Fleischer rings is required, and serum ceruloplasmin levels and 24-hour urinary copper excretion are measured.
+Serum copper levels may be measured, but ceruloplasmin levels are usually sufficient.
 Transaminase levels are also often measured; high levels are consistent with the diagnosis.

-Serum ceruloplasmin (normally 20 to 35 mg/dL) is usually low in Wilson disease but can be normal.
+Serum ceruloplasmin (normally 20 to 35 mg/dL [200 to 350 mg/L]) is usually low in Wilson disease but can be normal.
 It can also be low in heterozygous carriers and those with other liver disorders (eg, viral hepatitis, drug- or alcohol-induced liver disease).
 A low ceruloplasmin level in a patient with a Kayser-Fleischer ring is diagnostic.
-Also, a level of < 5 mg/dL is highly suggestive regardless of clinical findings.
+Also, a level of < 5 mg/dL (< 50 mg/L) is highly suggestive regardless of clinical findings.

 In unclear cases (eg, elevated transaminases, no Kayser-Fleischer rings, indeterminate values for ceruloplasmin and urinary copper), the diagnosis is made by doing a liver biopsy to measure hepatic copper concentration.
 However, false-negative results may occur because of a sampling error (due to large variations in copper concentrations in the liver) or fulminant hepatitis (causing necrosis that releases large amounts of copper).